gitt-rahanamubin/demo2/README.md

 # demo2
-this  is my second git repository
+this  is my second git repository. author - rahana